IAMPathak2702/California-Housing-Dataset/README.md

 - `population`: Total population in the district.
 - `households`: Total number of households in the district.
 - `median_income`: Median income of the people living in the district.
-- `median_house_value`: Median house value for households in the district.
+- `median_house_value`: Median house value for households in the district

-## Project Structure

-├── data/ # Directory for storing dataset
-│ └── california_housing.csv # California housing dataset
-├── notebooks/ # Jupyter notebooks for data exploration and modeling │ ├── data_exploration.ipynb
-│ └── model_training.ipynb
-├── models/ # Trained machine learning models
-├── requirements.txt # List of Python dependencies
-└── README.md # Project README file